Fractured Magic: Egil Interlude V

 “…You know her?”

-“We were friends when I —,” Roman paused, bit his lip.
+“We were friends when I—” Roman paused, bit his lip.
+He’d said too much to stop there.
 “I used to attend the Academy.”

 With the expressiveness Roman had come to expect from him, Leandros’ eyes widened.
 “A human from Troas who attended the Academy and lied about his name, now living in Lyryma with the frìth.
 What a strange creature you are,” he said, watching Roman with an intensity that made Roman look away.